 Recurring character Nurse Parker, played by Joan Sweeny, makes her first appearance in this episode.
 She returns in three episodes during Season 2.

 References to the 4077th

 While talking about clothing, both Potter and Dr. Boyer refer to their time in Korea.

 Klinger mentions leaving the service while chatting with the real estate agent.
 The two bond over being veterans.

-This is the ninth of 14 episodes directed by Burt Metcalfe.
+This is the eighth of 13 episodes directed by Burt Metcalfe.